 (1) Lead and Copper are regulated by a treatment technique that requires systems to control the corrosiveness of their water.
 If more than 10% of tap water samples exceed the action level, water systems must take additional steps.
 For copper, the action level is 1.3 mg/l, and for lead is 0.015 mg/l.
+The 90th percentile value is used in copper and lead monitoring.
 (2) Although sodium does not have a MCL, the State requires that the water supplier provide notification to customers of levels exceeding 28.0 mg/l.
 Therefore, if levels of sodium were recorded from a supply source in your area you were previously provided notification of the event.
 Elevated levels of sodium encountered are believed to be caused by road salt.
 (3) The EPA has established these National Secondary Drinking Water Regulations (NSDWRs) for contaminants that may cause cosmetic or aesthetic effects in drinking water.
 These standards are recommendations, not requirements, but the City of Meriden strives to comply with them.
-(4) Asbestos and radioactive contaminants are not tested for every year; the most recent results available are given.
+(4) Radioactive contaminants are not tested for every year; the most recent results available are given.

-(5) Turbidity: As of January 1, 2002, turbidity may never exceed 1 NTU, and must not exceed 0.3 NTU in 95% of daily samples in any month.

-(6) These standards refer to locational running averages.
-Data from 2018 and the last three quarters of 2017 are included in figuring these averages.
-(7) The EPA established the Unregulated Contaminant Monitoring Rule to monitor for 30 contaminants to collect data for contaminants suspected to be present in drinking water, but that do not have health-based standards set under the Safe Drinking Water Act.
-Unregulated contaminants are not tested for every year, the most recent results available are given.
+(5) Turbidity: As of January 1, 2002, turbidity may never exceed 1 NTU, and must not exceed 0.3 NTU in 95% of daily samples in any month (6) In July 2020, a raw well bacteria sample was not collected at East Well.
+The well was tested in June an August and no Total Coliforms were present.
+(7) These standards refer to locational running averages.
+Data from 2020 and the last three quarters of 2019 are included in figuring these averages.
+(8) The EPA established the Unregulated Contaminant Monitoring Rule (UCMR) to monitor for 30 contaminants to collect data for contaminants suspected to be present in drinking water, but that do not have health-based standards set under the Safe Drinking Water Act.
+EPA issues a new list of unregulated contaminants to be monitored by public water systems every 5 years.
+UCMR 4 is currently used to monitor for unregulated contaminants from 2017 to 2021.
+Unregulated contaminants are not tested for every year; the most recent results available are given.
+The average level is reported for unregulated contaminants.